chenjj/espoofer/README.md

 # espoofer

-*This tool is not useable at this moment, we will update it after the affected vendors have fixed them.*
+*This tool is not useable at this moment, we will update it after the affected vendors have fixed our reported bugs.*